 Meaning

-Alternative medicine believes that the appearance of various moles on the human body at a certain time indicates the twists and turns of his fate.
+Alternative medicine believes that the appearance of various moles on a person’s body at a certain time indicates changes in his fate.

-Moleosophy is engaged in such diagnostics - a science that interprets moles and other changes on the body.
-Since ancient times, this has been one of the methods of divination, and now this method is used by astrological medicine.
+Moleosophy, a science that interprets moles and other changes on the body, deals with such diagnostics.
+Since ancient times, this has been one of the methods of fortune-telling, and now this method is used in astrological medicine.

 What does a mole in an intimate place mean?

-It has a sacred meaning and says that their owner has a violent temperament and in everyday life can be unrestrained, overly nervous and emotional.
+It has a sacred meaning and indicates that its owner has a stormy temperament and Everyday life may be unrestrained, overly nervous and emotional.

 The location of moles can be different: on the pubis, perineum, labia.